How to sell your business in Canada

 Work with a tax professional

 A tax professional helps you structure the sale to minimize your tax burden.
 They can advise on timing, deal structure, and available exemptions.
-Learn more about selling a business from the CRA.
+Learn more about selling a business from the Canada Revenue Agency.

 Changing ownership

 Changing ownership requires completing several official steps with the Canada Revenue Agency (CRA).
-Depending on your business structure, you may need to:
+Depending on your business structure, you may need to cancel accounts, transfer registrations, or update shareholder records.

 Change of ownership